doniexun/Compiler-28/README.md

 compiler
 ========

+This is a Computer Science class project.
-Class project.
-Design the front end of a compiler
+Suppose to design the front end of a compiler.